Spotlight on SNHU's Associate Dean of Business Programs Dr. J

 How Personal Experience Influences Her Profession

 She understands the reluctance that many initially had.
-Around 2008, Roger's husband-a lighting designer for Poison, Rob Zombie and other touring artists-suggested she try Facebook.
-"I said, 'No, that's for college students,' but I got pregnant and before I knew it, I was posting sonograms and then baby photos.
-I was already using Twitter as my newsfeed and had met lots of people that way.
-Eventually leading to guest blogging, meet-ups, interviews, and even quotes in "The Financial Times."
-It was a progressive thing, grounded in my love of marketing where I worked on consumer behavior, why and how we decide to buy things, and how marketers take advantage of that," she said.
+Around 2008, Roger’s husband—a lighting designer for Poison, Rob Zombie and other touring artists—suggested she try Facebook.
+“I said, ‘No, that’s for college students,’ but I got pregnant and before I knew it, I was posting sonograms and then baby photos.
+I was already using Twitter as my newsfeed and had met lots of people that way through guest blogging, meet-ups and quotes on "The Financial Times."
+It was a progressive thing, grounded in my love of marketing where I worked on consumer behavior, why and how we decide to buy things, and how marketers take advantage of that,” she said.
 She recognized the direct correlation between long-established principles in marketing and the opportunities available in digital space.
 That recognition, along with myriad experiences in digital marketing, fuels her passion for teaching others.

 Rogers’ personal experience also allows her to empathize with what students are experiencing.
 When her son was 16 months old, Rogers dove into her doctoral program.
 “It was challenging.
 My husband travels all the time, so I’d literally have my laptop to my right and be participating in an online discussion while my baby was asleep on my left,” she said.